-- Microsoft Visual C++ version 4.0 or later. - The MKS Toolkit9 for Windows NT systems.
+- Microsoft Visual C++ version 4.0 or later. - The MKS Toolkit8 for Win32 systems.

-The MKS Toolkit is also required in order to use the Shell (xpg3sh) and Korn Shell (ksh) APIs.
+The MKS Toolkit is also required in order to use the various Shell APIs.

-A Perl implementation for Windows NT is required in order to build and use the Perl API.
-A suitable version may be obtained by FTP from ntperl.hip.com.10
+A Perl implementation for Windows is required in order to build and use the Perl API.